Novartis Venture Fund

 Akebia Therapeutics, Inc. (NASDAQ: AKBA) Alios BioPharma, Inc. (Acquired by J&J) Tokai Pharmaceuticals, Inc. (NASDAQ: TKAI)

 Dr. Henry Skinner is a Managing Director in Cambridge, MA, USA.
-Prior to joining Novartis Venture Fund he worked as Executive Director & Global Head Strategic Alliances, Therapeutics and Technologies at the Novartis Institutes for Biomedical Research where he led a team responsible for identification, negotiation and management of collaborations and licenses for Novartis’ therapeutic areas as well as technology areas.
+Prior to joining NVF, he worked as Executive Director & Global Head Strategic Alliances at the Novartis Institutes for Biomedical Research where he led a team responsible for identification, negotiation and management of collaborations and licenses for Novartis’ therapeutic technology areas.
 Prior to joining Novartis he was CEO of SelectX Pharmaceuticals and President and CEO of NeoGenesis Pharmaceuticals, which was acquired by Schering-Plough.
-He was also Director of Technology Acquisitions for Pharmacia & Upjohn and managed business development and licensing for Pharmacia’s research platforms and therapeutic areas worldwide.
-Prior to Pharmacia he was Director of Business Development at Lexicon Genetics.
-He was a postdoctoral fellow at Baylor College of Medicine in the department of Human and Molecular Genetics and earned his PhD in Microbiology and MS in Biochemistry from the University of Illinois.
-Henry serves on the boards of Adenosine Therapeutics, Aeglea, AMP Therapeutics, Galera Therapeutics, Proteostasis and Quartet Medicine.
+He was Director of Technology Acquisitions for Pharmacia & Upjohn and managed business development and licensing for research platforms and therapeutic areas worldwide.
+Prior to Pharmacia, he was Director of Business Development at Lexicon Genetics.
+He was a postdoctoral fellow at Baylor College of Medicine and earned his PhD in Microbiology and MS in Biochemistry from the University of Illinois.
+Henry serves on the boards of AMP Therapeutics, Galera, Macrolide Pharmaceuticals, Proteostasis and Quartet Medicine.

 Steven D. Weinstein is a Managing Director in Cambridge, MA, USA.
 Steve focuses on both medical device and therapeutic investments for the fund.
-Steve has been an entrepreneur and venture capitalist for over twenty years, working across bio/pharma, medical device, software, and industrial markets.
-Prior to joining Novartis Venture Fund, Steve was a Principal at Prism Venture Partners where he focused on medical devices.
-Prior to Prism, Steve was a Principal and Kauffman Fellow with Mid-Atlantic Venture Fund.
-He started his career as turnaround CEO, raising angel funds to buy the assets of a defunct distribution business out of bankruptcy and rebuilding the business over the next several years.
-Steve holds an MBA with distinction from the University of Michigan Business School and a B.S. in mechanical engineering from Columbia University's School of Engineering and Applied Science.
-He serves on the Partner's Healthcare Innovation Advisory Board and the University of Michigan Wolverine Venture Fund Advisory Board.
-Steve serves on the boards of Advanced Animal Diagnostics, Autonomic Technologies, Innocrin, Intersection Medical, Sonitus Medical and Viamet.
+Prior to joining NVF, he was a Principal at Prism Venture Partners where he focused on medical devices.
+Prior to Prism, Steve was a Principal and Kauffman Fellow with Mid-Atlantic Venture Funds.
+He started his career as turnaround CEO, raising angel funds to buy the assets of a defunct distribution business out of bankruptcy and subsequently rebuilding the business.
+Steve holds an MBA with distinction from the University of Michigan Business School and a B.S. in mechanical engineering from Columbia University’s School of Engineering and Applied Science.
+He serves on the Partner’s Healthcare Innovation Advisory Board and the University of Michigan Wolverine Venture Fund Advisory Board.
+Steve serves on the boards of Advanced Animal Diagnostics, Autonomic Technologies, Innocrin and Viamet.

 Ablation Frontiers, Inc. (Acquired by Medtronic) Visiogen, Inc. (Acquired by Abbott)